 A rider arrives.
 The customer changes their mind.
 Or they say, “I’m not around again, bring it tomorrow.”
 Or they claim someone else placed the order without telling them.
 You end up paying delivery costs out of pocket.

-3. Stock mistakes that ruin customer trust
+3. Stock mistakes

 A customer orders a size 39 shoe.
 You think you have it.
 Turns out it sold last week but your stock isn't updated.

-4. Fake orders and unserious buyers
+4. Fake orders from unserious buyers

 Anyone running ads has experienced this.